Polish Reuben Casserole Marble Rye Croutons

 - Rub a baking sheet with a stick of butter to coat.

-- Cut slices of bread into bite-size cubes or pieces.
+- Cut slices of bread into bite-size cubes.

 - Lay bread cubes on prepared baking sheet in a single layer.